 - The purpose of the feedback should be clear to students.

 - Students should feel comfortable and safe providing feedback.

 - If there are cultural sensitivities around providing feedback, staff should try to offer alternative channels for students to have their say.

 - Feedback mechanisms need to be quick and easy to complete (students do suffer from survey overload just like the rest of us).

 - We need to be prepared to hear things we might not expect and be willing to keep an open mind.

 - The results and any follow-up action needs to be shared with the students to show that their feedback has impact.

 - The process needs to be transparent to encourage students to think of themselves as co-creators of knowledge.

-If you are interested in being a part of an Ed Dev meeting group in the US, Europe or Australasia please contact Gemma Clarke.
+If you are interested in being a part of an Ed Dev meeting group in the US, Europe or Australasia please contact Learning and Teaching Services.

 [This story was produced in collaboration with Ron Blaber, Alison Black, Kirsten Clarke, Ellen Cooper, Pauline Farrell, Perry Horner, Akshay Kalawar, Niva Kaspi, Bronwyn Mortimer, Karen McRae, Ges Ng, Jen Ng, Anselm Paul, Danielle Rock and Santina Sculli]